isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         unsigned char c[sizeof(int)];
     };

-The idea of `Pun` is to be able to look at the characte representation of an `int`.
+The idea of `Pun` is to be able to look at the character representation of an `int`.

     void bad(Pun& u)
     {